The Summer Hikaru Died: Anime

 An anime adaptation was announced on May 24, 2024.
-It was later revealed to be a television series produced by CygamesPictures and directed by Ryōhei Takeshita with him also handling series composition, character designs and chief animation direction handled by Yuichi Takahashi, and "Dorodoro" animation handled by Masanobu Hiraoka.
-It premiered on July 6, 2025, on Nippon TV and its affiliates.
+It was later revealed to be a television series produced by Cypic and directed by Ryōhei Takeshita with him also handling series composition, character designs and chief animation direction handled by Yuichi Takahashi, and "Dorodoro" animation handled by Masanobu Hiraoka.
+It aired from July 6 to September 28, 2025, on Nippon TV and its affiliates.
 (Note: Nippon TV listed the series premiere on July 5, 2025, at 24:55, which is effectively July 6 at 12:55 a.m.
 JST.)
 The opening theme song is "Saikai" (再会) by Vaundy, while the ending theme song is "Anata wa Kaibutsu" (あなたはかいぶつ) by Tooboe.
 Netflix is streaming the series globally, while Abema is streaming it inside Japan for free.

 After the airing of the final episode of the first season, a second season was announced.